ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-14/README.md

 Don't forget to update (`apt-get update`) and upgrade (`apt-get dist-upgrade`) if there are any updates available.

+### How to reclaim unused memory from the Virtual Machine

+If you are running the virtual machine on a memory constrained host, we recommend you to use the included `virtio-balloon` functionality.
+This will recover unused memory from the virtual machine (the guest) and return it to your computer (the host).

+A balloon driver is a special driver included on the kernels of some operating systems that helps the hypervisors, programs used to run virtual machines, to recover unused memory from their guests.
+This drivers offers two operations: a balloon inflation and a deflation.

+The inflation procedure is used to reclaim unused memory: it orders the driver to create memory pressure on the guest machine, triggering a page update.
+This decreases the available memory in the guest, but it enables the host to reclaim any unused pages.

+The deflation procedure increases the available memory on the guest up its configured physical memory limit.
+It is commonly used after an inflation procedure to allow the virtual machine to use its configured physical memory.

+#### How to use the QEMU's balloon driver

+The QEMU's balloon driver is controlled in the QEMU monitor on the implementation offered by the scripts.
+The `balloon` command takes an argument that specifies the target logical size of the virtual machine:

+- if the argument is less than the physical memory configured for the VM, the balloon will be inflated in the guest, and any unused pages will be reclaimed;
+- if the argument is equal or greater than the guest's physical memory, the balloon will be deflated until it no longer restricts the virtual machine's physical memory.

+Please be aware that the `virtio-balloon` does not require the installation of any external driver on most GNU/Linux-based guests, as it is included in the kernel since 2008 (version 2.6.25).

+It is important to always have in mind that the balloon inflation operation should only be performed when the virtual machine is not under memory pressure.
+This means that you should only try to recover **unused** memory from the VM when it has a healthy amount of free memory to keep running without needing to swap.

 ## Preparing to install NAOqi for NAOv4

 Ubuntu 14.04 has an old version of Python 2.7.
 It lacks support to download data